vocodedev/vocode-core/README.md

 Check out our React SDK [here](https://github.com/vocodedev/vocode-react-sdk)!

-# Contributing
+# 🫂 Contribution

-If there are features or integrations that don't exist yet, please add them!
+We'd love for you all to build on top of our abstractions to enable new and better LLM voice applications!

+You can extend our [`BaseAgent`](https://github.com/vocodedev/vocode-python/blob/main/vocode/streaming/agent/base_agent.py), [`BaseTranscriber`](https://github.com/vocodedev/vocode-python/blob/main/vocode/streaming/transcriber/base_transcriber.py), and [`BaseSynthesizer`](https://github.com/vocodedev/vocode-python/blob/main/vocode/streaming/synthesizer/base_synthesizer.py) abstractions to integrate with new LLM APIs, speech recognition and speech synthesis providers.
+More detail [here](https://docs.vocode.dev/create-your-own-agent#self-hosted).

+You can also work with our [`BaseInputDevice`](https://github.com/vocodedev/vocode-python/blob/main/vocode/streaming/input_device/base_input_device.py) and [`BaseOutputDevice`](https://github.com/vocodedev/vocode-python/blob/main/vocode/streaming/output_device/base_output_device.py) abstractions to set up voice applications on new surfaces/platforms.
+More guides for this coming soon!

+Because our [`StreamingConversation`](https://github.com/vocodedev/vocode-python/blob/main/vocode/streaming/streaming_conversation.py) runs locally, it's relatively quick to develop on!
 Feel free to fork and create a PR and we will get it merged as soon as possible.
-We'll have more guidelines on contributions soon :)
+And we'd love to talk to you on [Discord](https://discord.gg/NaU4mMgcnC)!

 # 🚀 Quickstart (Self-hosted)